Rolive11/subscriber_validation/HOWTO.markdown

 # How-To Guide for Subscriber Validation Script (vs.py)

 This guide provides step-by-step instructions for using the `vs.py` Python script, which processes subscriber CSV files according to the flowchart in the Subscriber Validation Repository.
-The script creates a directory, copies the input CSV, and adds a new column (`OrigRowNum`) to track the original row order for traceability.
+The script creates a directory, copies the input CSV, adds a new column (`OrigRowNum`) to track the original row order for traceability, and creates a cleaned version of the CSV with standardized column titles.

 ## Prerequisites